breizhn/DTLN/README.md

 * The conversion to TF-light slightly reduces the performance.
 * The dynamic range quantization of TF-light also reduces the performance a bit and introduces some quantization noise.
 But the audio-quality is still on a high level and the model is real-time capable on the Raspberry Pi 3 B+.
 * The normalization of the log magnitude of the STFT does not decrease the model performance and makes it more robust against level variations.
 * With data augmentation during training it is possible to train the DTLN model on just 40h of noise and speech data.
-This extension together with the creation script for the data and the model weights will be added soon.
+If you have any question regarding this, just contact me.

 [To contents](#contents-of-the-readme)